rajeshreddy-T/Node_App_CICD_With_Jenkins/README.md

 # Node_APP_CICD_With_JENKINS

-This is a simple NodeJS application that is used to demonstrate CI/CD implementation with git workflows.
+This is a simple NodeJS application that is used to demonstrate CI/CD implementation with jenkins and EC2 instance.

 ## Prerequisites
 how to create an ec2 instance